qmacro/qmacro.github.io/src/posts/2023-12-20-from-twitter-to-mastodon.md

 For me, Twitter's API story has been complex and beset with change.
 At heart I'm a tinkerer, a builder, a hacker (in the proper sense of the word), a developer.
 So an API to a platform I use is an important aspect that makes that platform more attractive to me.
 Perhaps worse than a platform that has no API to begin with is a platform that had a great API ... which then eventually is made unavailable for most folks.

 That's what's happened with Twitter.
 That not only kills off any cool integrations and hacks, but it also suppresses any thoughts or interest in building more stuff too.
 As a developer, I feel that my content and interaction on the platform is no longer wanted.
 I'm fine with that, it's not my platform.
-But also, it also means I don't have to stay.
+But it also means I don't have to stay.

 > One example of a very simple integration that I use already on Mastodon is a mechanism I use to toot notes on, and the URLs for, articles I read and find interesting.
 Here are a couple of examples, [on a post about an e-reader setup](https://hachyderm.io/@qmacro/111222914866332574) and [on tools and how we maintain them](https://hachyderm.io/@qmacro/111573647402350578).
 >